swiss-territorial-data-lab/regbl-poc/src/regbl-bootstrap/README.md

 The program also filter the buildings using the definition of the geographical 3D raster used to perform the detection of the construction date.
 The 3D raster descriptor file is then needed in the main storage directory (*regbl_list* file).

+## Program outputs

-This program create and populates the following sub-directories of the main storage directory :
+This program creates and populates the following sub-directories of the main storage directory :

-    output_egid            Empty files name after the building EGID output_position/[year] Files named after building EGID containing the position and the position of the entries (when available) output_reference       Files named after building EGID that comes with a construction date in the RegBL database output_surface         Files named after building EGID containing the building surface (when available)
+    output_egid            Empty files name after the buildings EGID

+    output_position/[year] Files named after buildings EGID containing their _                      position and the position of their entries (when _                      available)

+    output_reference       Files named after buildings EGID that comes with a _                      construction date in the RegBL database

+    output_surface         Files named after buildings EGID containing the _                      building surface (when available)

-These directory can contains large amount of file, depending on the size and building population of the selected geographical area.
+These directories can contains large amount of file, depending on the size and building population of the selected geographical area.

 ## Usage